NBalciunas/RF-Scan/README.md

   device`, or the class that is the most similar.
 - The program does not keep the phase.
 Thus it cannot separate two identical units of the same model.
+- The classes of this project are recorded by replay through one USRP B210, thus every class carries the same transmitter.
+The result is the identification of the type of the drone and not of one individual unit.
+See the section **Recording**.
 - The votes of the segments separate two transmitters in time only.
 Two signals in one segment stay together.
 - The votes of the segments use the limit `vote_thresh`, which is 50% for each